Easy Instructions for Resetting a Singing Bird Clock

 - Your birds should now be back in sync with the correct bird singing as pictured by the time.

-Remember: Every time you change or remove the batteries, you'll need to redo the five simple steps above.
+Note: Every time you change or remove the batteries, you'll need to repeat the five simple steps above.

 Questions & Answers